 This course develops an understanding of the relationship between the traditional media industry and converging new media.

 Prerequisites: RTF 110 & RTF 115 or COMM 201

 - RTF 310 - History of Cinema, Radio & TV 3 units (crs.)

-This course surveys the history of motion pictures and electronic media, including radio and television broadcasting, the World Wide Web, and media convergence.
+This course surveys the history of motion pictures and electronic media, including radio and television broadcasting, and media convergence.
 Consideration is given to aesthetic, social, economic, and technological perspectives.

 This course will help seniors prepare for a productive career.
 PASS/FAIL.